 Dogs can’t verbally communicate in a way that we can understand.
-Fortunately, however, their body language provides plenty of cues for us to interpret their current frame of mind.
-Learning to understand dog body language will help you foster the bond between the two of you, and it may come in handy when you meet a strange canine in your travels.
+Fortunately, a dog body language provides plenty of cues for us to interpret their current frame of mind.
+Understanding it will help you foster a stronger bond.

 The Basic “Profiles”